-- Data Management and Publishing (MIT) - A general resource for planning and creating a Data Management plan.
+- Data Management (MIT) - A general resource for planning and creating a Data Management plan.
 Includes information regarding citations, security and backup, legal issues, and organization.

 - Managing Your Data (University of Minnesota) - Provides information regarding the importance of managing your data, as well as a number presentations, slides, and workshops covering a variety of topics related to data management.

-The UB Institutional Repository, maintained by the University Libraries, is the primary vehicle we have available to assist you.
+The UB Institutional Repository, maintained by the University Libraries, is the primary tool to assist your data management.
 The institutional repository contains a variety of document types and handles all file formats.
 It serves as a central, permanent data repository and is supported by University enterprise-level backup.
-Please contact Mark Ludwig, Director, Research Systems Development, University Libraries.
+Please contact Karlen Chase, Digital Scholarship Specialist, University Libraries, for more information.

-- Data Management Plans (MIT) - A concise definition of elements needed in a data management plan and an excellent list of resources/tools for developing the plan.
+- Write a Data Management Plan (MIT) - A concise definition of elements needed in a data management plan and an excellent list of resources/tools for developing the plan.

-- NSF Data Management Plan Requirements (National Science Foundation) - Outlines in detail the requirements of Grant Proposals and Data Management plans according to NSF standards.
-Includes a comprehensive FAQ section as well.
+- NSF Dissemination and Sharing of Research Results (National Science Foundation) - Outlines in detail the requirements of grant proposals and data management plans according to NSF standards.

-- Federal Funding Agencies: Data Management and Sharing Policies (Tufts Univ.) – A concise listing of major federal agencies noting if they have a data management plan and links to those that do.
+- Federal Funding Agencies: Data Management and Sharing Policies (Tufts Univ.) – A concise listing of major federal agencies noting if they require data management plans and links to those that do.

-- Research Data: Management, Access, and Control: Symposium held at UB on November 14, 2011. - Contains links to videos and MP3 audio of presentations from UB's symposium on research data.
+- Research Data: Management, Access and Control: Symposium held at UB on Nov.
+14, 2011.
+Contains links to videos and audio files of presentations from UB's symposium on research data.

-- National Institute of Health Data and Informatics Working Group Draft Report to The Advisory Committee to the Director June 15, 2012. - recommendations for the management, integration and analyses of large biomedical and bioinformatics biological sequence and numerical datasets.
+- National Institutes of Health, Data and Informatics Working Group: Draft Report to The Advisory Committee to the Director (June 15, 2012) makes recommendations for management of large biomedical datasets.

-- McKinsey Global Institute Report Big data: The next frontier for innovation, competion, and productivity.
+- McKinsey Global Institute: Big data: The next frontier for innovation, completion, and productivity.
 (May 2011) – A free, 143-page report from McKinsey & Company with an executive summary discussing many aspects of this topic.

-- Big Data (Wikipedia article) – This article is a simple, clear explanation of Big Data and has over 40 up-to-date references and further readings.
+- Big Data (Wikipedia article) – This frequently updated article is a simple, clear explanation of Big Data and has over 140 references and further readings.